 Tallahassee FL 32306-1410

-Students having earned a bachelor’s degree from FSU are not required to submit paper copies of transcripts. - Statement of Purpose (approx. 500 words), detailing your interest in pursuing the MAAPP degree, your qualifications, political experience, and your long-term career goals, as well as any other important information you wish for the Admissions Committee to consider.
+Students having earned a bachelor’s degree from FSU are not required to submit paper copies of transcripts. - Statement of Purpose (approx. 500 words), detailing your interest in pursuing the MAAPP degree, your qualifications, political experience, how you intend to utilize what you learn in the MAAPP program to support your long-term career goals, as well as any other important information you wish for the Admissions Committee to consider.

 - Resume/Curriculum Vitae: Submit a current resume/curriculum vitae with the application.